Hafsa1918/HafsaAmanullah.github.io/index.md

 * *Job responsibilities:*
    * Delivering lectures for courses including Embedded Electronics, Programming, and Instrumentation & Control
 * Designing laboratory experiments and manuals for Instrumentation & Control and Embedded Electronics
-* •	Supervised course project:
+* Supervised course project:
-o	Integration of Single cycle RISC-V processor with configurable UART module using Memory-mapped I/O technique. o	Integration of Single cycle RISC-V processor with I2C module using Memory-mapped I/O technique.
+  - Integration of Single cycle RISC-V processor with configurable UART module using Memory-mapped I/O technique.
+  - Integration of Single cycle RISC-V processor with I2C module using Memory-mapped I/O technique.

 * Supervising Final Year Design Projects such as SilentEcho (Sign Language to Speech), Autonomous Emergency Response and Observation Drone and NLP Accelerators